 Angular v15 introduced a stable Standalone API and additional features that enabled building applications in a new fashion.
 Along with this release, several developer ergonomic features were introduced, such as improved debugging capabilities and performance enhancements that save application build time.

-The release of Angular 16 revolutionised the world of web application development, offering new possibilities for innovation and pushing the boundaries of what's possible in software design.
-Angular 16 makes building applications even more modular and efficient enabling better user experiences.
-With simplified lazy-loading and innovations like Signals - a new reactive system with built-in interoperability to RxJS - it will be possible to build applications that use little or no RxJS, simplifying the Angular framework adoption.
+The release of Angular 16 revolutionised web application development, offering new possibilities for innovation and pushing the boundaries of modern software design.
+It introduced a more modular and efficient approach to building applications, enabling better user experiences through simplified lazy loading and innovations like Signals.

 By leveraging the advanced capabilities of Angular, clients can achieve superior application performance and enhanced user experiences, resulting in increased engagement and improved business outcomes.